jevgenik/manuals/source/files/electronics/cameras/cameras.rst

 To calibrate a camera, we need to take pictures of a calibration pattern from different angles and orientations.

 * The **intrinsic parameters** deal with the camera's internal characteristics, such as, principal point, focal length, distortion
-* The **extrinsic parameters** deal with the camera's position and orientation in the world.
+* The **extrinsic parameters** deal with the camera's position and orientation in the world (rotation matrix and translation vector)

 **Lens distortion** is caused by the lens of the camera.
 It causes straight lines to appear curved.